+Perhaps the most impressive aspect of the controversy engulfing Derrick Rose is that he has been supported by the majority of journalists who expressed an opinion.
+(For example, here.)
 That’s not to say his continued absence from the Bulls’ lineup has been universally endorsed.
 Some have ventured into the dangerous territory of suggesting that Rose should be playing after undergoing surgery on his left ACL, and certainly the Bulls encouraged such criticism in March when they announced that Rose had been

+Danilo Gallinari’s season-ending injury this week put the Denver Nuggets in a club whose membership seems to get larger every day.
+Playoff teams missing key players.
 There are very few teams who will be at full strength when the playoffs start two weekends from now.
 But two of those teams are last year’s NBA Finals combatants, which could make for a relatively mundane postseason.

+All season, San Antonio Spurs coach Gregg Popovich has rested his players during tough stretches of the schedule to have them healthy for the postseason.
+A sound strategy, no doubt.
+But it may not be working.
 The Spurs announced Monday that do-it-all guard Manu Ginobili – who already has missed most of the last two games with a hamstring injury – will be out three to four weeks with a strained right hamstring.

+All Star Weekend begins today.
 Starting off with the NBA Rising Stars Challenge, most NBA players will finally get some time to recuperate and prepare for the home stretch of the regular season, where much more than a spot in the All Star festivities will be on the line.
 It couldn’t come at a better time for some of the top bench players in the NBA.
 With injuries, streaky play, or sometimes a combination being a factor, a number of players have